-This DIY Christmas nativity stable is a fun Christmas craft for kids and adults made with popsicle sticks.
-Use this cute wooden nativity stable to make a homemade Christmas nativity scene!
+This DIY Christmas nativity stable is a fun popsicle stick craft that kids and adults can create and display in a nativity scene!

 Related: Best Christmas Art Projects